readthedocs/sphinx_rtd_theme/docs/configuring.rst

 * ``vcs_pageview_mode`` String.
 Changes how to view files when using `display_github`, `display_gitlab`, etc.
   When using Github or Gitlab this can be: `blob` (default), `edit`, or `raw`, on Bitbucket, this can be either: `view` (default) or `edit`.
+* ``versions_menu`` Bool.
+Whether or not to show the bottom left menu listing the versions and links to VCS repository.

 TOC Options
 ~~~~~~~~~~~